graphql/graphql-spec/spec/Section 6 -- Execution.md

 Each event in the underlying event stream triggers execution of the subscription selection set.

-MapSourceToResponseEvent(sourceStream, subscriptionType, selectionSet, variableValues):
+MapSourceToResponseEvent(sourceStream, subscription, schema, variableValues):

-  * Return a new event stream {publishStream} which yields events as follows:
+  * Return a new event stream {responseStream} which yields events as follows:
   * For each {event} on {sourceStream}:
+    * Let {response} be the result of running {ExecuteSubscriptionEvent(subscription, schema, variableValues, event)}.
+    * Yield an event containing {response}.

+ExecuteSubscriptionEvent(subscription, schema, variableValues, initialValue):

+  * Let {subscriptionType} be the root Subscription type in {schema}.
+  * Assert: {subscriptionType} is an Object type.
+  * Let {selectionSet} be the top level Selection Set in {subscription}.
-    * Let {publishPayload} be the result of running {ExecuteSelectionSet(selectionSet, subscriptionType, event, variableValues)}
+  * Let {data} be the result of running {ExecuteSelectionSet(selectionSet, subscriptionType, initialValue, variableValues)}
     *normally* (allowing parallelization).
   * Let {errors} be any *field errors* produced while executing the selection set.
-    * Let {response} be an unordered map containing {publishPayload} and, optionally, {errors}.
+  * Return an unordered map containing {data} and {errors}.
-    * Yield an event containing {response}.

-Note: in large scale subscription systems, ExecuteSelectionSet and Subscribe algorithm may be run on separate services to maintain predictable scaling properties.
+Note: in large scale subscription systems, the {ExecuteSubscriptionEvent} and {Subscribe} algorithms may be run on separate services to maintain predictable scaling properties.
 See the section below on Supporting Subscriptions at Scale.

 #### Unsubscribe

-Unsubscribe cancels the Publish Stream.
+Unsubscribe cancels the Response Stream.
 This is also a good opportunity for the server to clean up the underlying event stream and any other resources used by the subscription.
-Here are some example cases in which to Unsubscribe: client no longer wishes to receive payloads for a subscription; the source event stream produced an error or naturally ended; the server encountered an error during ExecuteSelectionSet.
+Here are some example cases in which to Unsubscribe: client no longer wishes to receive payloads for a subscription; the source event stream produced an error or naturally ended; the server encountered an error during ExecuteSubscriptionEvent.

 Unsubscribe()